alepulver/my-thesis/README.md

 ### TODO

-- Save when moved and resized, and if possible all positions between with timestamps
-- Allow directly dragging shapes (automatic selection and move to top when dragstart)
-- Allow moving events in timeline
+- Use millisecond timestamps in Tools.currentTime
 - Restrict db access
 - Deploy to openshift for production